-This report details where Alabama stands in education.
+This report details where Tennessee stands in education.
 You and your state can take pride in these highlights on key outcome measures and policy implementation.

-Notable Outcomes in Alabama
+Notable Outcomes in Tennessee

-- Alabama's state-funded pre-K program met all 10 of the nationally recognized standards of quality, one of four programs in the nation to do so. - Alabama's fourth-graders outpaced the nation in reading and math achievement on NAEP at the Basic and Proficient levels.
+- Tennessee's state-funded pre-K program met nine of the 10 nationally recognized standards of quality. - Tennessee fourth- and eighth-graders outpaced the nation in reading and math achievement on NAEP at the Basic and Proficient levels.
+Tennessee ranked first in the nation in gains in fourth-grade math at the Proficient level.